How Pharma Benefits with

 The majority (60%) of clinicians and the healthcare industry leaders believe effective patient engagement brings serious impact on the quality of care and can substantially decrease the costs in the system, according to the survey held by NEJM Catalyst.

-Despite existing barriers in the field, every active participant of the industry already extracts value from digital tools for patient engagement.
+Despite existing barriers in the field, every active participant of the industry already extracts value from patient engagement mobile apps.
 Individual physicians and clinics remotely monitor patient adherence and collect treatment results.
-Patients use apps to track and share their symptoms and reaction to medication with doctors.
-Foundations, associations and researchers rely on patient engagement tools to provide relevant medical content and raise awareness among people and investors.
+Patients use healthcare apps to track and share their symptoms and reaction to medication with doctors.
+Foundations, associations and researchers rely on mobile patient engagement to provide relevant medical content and raise awareness among people and investors.

-There’s one more category of healthcare entities that gets considerable benefits from patient engagement solutions – pharmaceutical companies.
+There’s one more category of healthcare entities that gets considerable benefits from patient engagement mobile tools – pharmaceutical companies.
 Let’s see how these benefits spin around pharma and contribute to the industry results.

 In this article you find out:

-- How medical representatives armed with digital tools for patient engagement become more productive.
+- How medical representatives armed with mobile apps for patient engagement become more productive.

 - Why doctors are motivated to prescribe medications and treatments paired with apps for remote monitoring, control and self-tracking for patients.